Open Structure

 Chosen from a wide-open call, the two emerging curators will be mentored by established Visiting Curator Grace Deveney as all three research and present exhibitions, events and publications over the next three years.

-Lillian O’Brien Davis is a curator and writer currently based in Toronto, ON.
-She is the Curator of Exhibitions and Public Programs at Gallery 44 Centre for Contemporary Photography.
-She has curated projects at Art Museum at the University of Toronto, Susan Hobbs Gallery, the MacKenzie Art Gallery, and the School of Art Gallery at the University of Manitoba.
-Her writing has appeared in BlackFlash magazine, Canadian Art online, C magazine, the Brooklyn Rail, Peripheral Review and Insight Magazine.
+Lillian O'Brien Davis, curator of The Performance of Shadows, is the Associate Curator at the MacKenzie Art Gallery.
+She previously held the position of Curator of Collections and Contemporary Art Engagement at the Goldfarb Gallery of York University.
+She has curated independent projects at the Art Museum at the University of Toronto, Susan Hobbs Gallery (Toronto), and School of Art Gallery at the University of Manitoba.
+Her writing has appeared in BlackFlash Magazine, Peripheral Review, Canadian Art online, C Magazine, and RACAR Art History Journal.

 “The University of Manitoba can become a centre of excellence, known throughout North America for its curatorial programming, this is my objective in conceiving and funding this initiative.”